-Unified Sports (Competitive)
+Unified Sports® (Competitive)

 The Unified Sports competitive model combines Special Olympics athletes (individuals with intellectual disabilities) and partners (individuals without intellectual disabilities) as teammates on sport teams for training and competition.
 Two things differentiate the competitive Unified Sports model from the other two models: 1) all athletes and partners on a Unified Sports competitive team must have attained the necessary sport-specific skills and tactics to compete without modification of the current Special Olympics Official Sports Rules; and 2) teams that participate in this model may be eligible for advancement to Regional and World Games.
 A Unified Sports team is an inclusive sports program with approximately equal numbers of athletes and partners.
 Unified Sports teams should never be comprised solely of people with disabilities.
 Athletes and partners should be of similar age and ability in team sports.
-However, a greater variance in age and ability is allowed in specific sports such as golf.
+However, a greater variance in age and ability is allowed in specific sports.
 Refer to Article 1 of the Official Special Olympics Sports Rules for more details regarding age and ability matching by sport.

-Unified Sports Player Development
+Unified Sports® Player Development

 The Unified Sports Player Development model combines approximately equal numbers of Special Olympics athletes (individuals with intellectual disabilities) and partners (individuals without intellectual disabilities) as teammates on sports teams for training and competition.
 What differentiates Unified Sports Player Development from the other two models is: 1) teammates are not required to be of similar abilities, and 2) teammates of higher abilities serve as mentors to assist teammates of lower abilities in developing sport-specific skills and tactics, and in successfully participating in a cooperative team environment.
 Athletes and partners should be of similar age.
-However, a greater variance in age is allowed in specific sports such as bocce.
-(Refer to Article 1 of the Official Special Olympics Sports Rules for more details regarding age matching by sport.)
-Because of differences in abilities, rules modifications are necessary and designed to both ensure meaningful involvement of all teammates and define for higher ability players their roles as mentors so they do not dominate play.
-Each Program is given the opportunity to establish rules modifications that fulfill these outcomes.
+However, a greater variance in age is allowed in specific sports.
+Refer to Article 1 of the Official Special Olympics Sports Rules for more details regarding age matching by sport.
+Because of differences in abilities, rules modifications are necessary, which should ensure the meaningful involvement of all teammates as well as define the role of higher ability players.
+Each Program establishes rules modifications that fulfill these outcomes.

-Unified Sports Recreation
+Unified Sports® Recreation